Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

 For general \(K\), the matrix \(A\) is no longer necessarily Toeplitz, but block Toeplitz.
-Luckily, for block Toeplitz matrices we have the following natural generalization of Szeg\"o's \cref{prop:szego}: (See also \cite[Corollary 3.5]{Miranda2000} and \cite[Theorem 3]{Gazzah2001}) \begin{thm}[Corollary of Szeg\"o's theorem for block Toeplitz matrices] Let \((A_n)_{n \geq 0}\) be a sequence of matrices in \(\mathbb C^{K \times K}\) such that for all \(k,l \in \{1,\ldots, K\}\) we have that the sequence \(((A_n)_{k,l})_{n\geq 0}\) is absolutely summable in \(\mathbb C\) and consider the sequence of Hermitian block Toeplitz matrices Putting \(A_{-n} = A_n^\ast\), the \(K \times K\) matrix valued Fourier series is Hermitian and we have
+Luckily, for block Toeplitz matrices we have the following generalization of Lemma \ref{prop:szegobounds}: \begin{thm}[{See \cite[Corollary 3.5]{Miranda2000} or \cite[Theorem 3]{Gazzah2001}}] Let \((A_n)_{n \geq 0}\) be a sequence of matrices in \(\mathbb C^{K \times K}\) such that for all \(k,\ell \in \{1,\ldots, K\}\) we have that the sequence \(((A_n)_{k,\ell})_{n\geq 0}\) is absolutely summable in \(\mathbb C\) and consider the sequence of Hermitian block Toeplitz matrices Putting \(A_{-n} = A_n^\ast\), the \(K \times K\) matrix valued Fourier series is Hermitian and we have

-\end{thm} Similarly as in \cref{prop:szegobounds}, we also have that these asymptotics for the extreme eigenvalues are effective bounds on all eigenvalues: for each \(n \in \mathbb Z_{\geq 0}\) and each \(\lambda \in \operatorname{Spec}(\mathcal A_n)\), we have Let us define \(F_K(t)\) as the \(K\times K\) matrix valued Fourier series According to \cref{prop:blockszego}, we have the result The situation here is considerably more complex than the special case \(K=1\), as we now need to compute the maximal eigenvalue of a matrix valued Fourier series (which is trivial only in the case of a \(1\times 1\) matrix).
-Nonetheless, we conjecture that for any \(K \geq 1\), similar to the case \(K=1\), the maximum is achieved at \(t=0\): \cref{fig:fourierMaxK} shows the function \(\lambda_{\max} \big( F_K(t) \big)\) for the values \(K = 2\) and \(K=4\), providing numerical evidence of the fact that the maximum is indeed achieved at \(t=0.\) The graphs for higher values of \(K\) are visually indistinguishable, though the maximum gets closer and closer to \(\pi\).
+\end{thm} Similarly as in Lemma \ref{prop:szegobounds}, we also have that these asymptotics for the extreme eigenvalues are effective bounds on all eigenvalues: for each \(n \in \mathbb Z_{\geq 0}\) and each \(\lambda \in \operatorname{Spec}(\mathcal A_n)\), we have Let us define \(F_K(t)\) as the \(K\times K\) matrix valued Fourier series According to Theorem \ref{prop:blockszego}, we have the result The situation here is considerably more complex than the special case \(K=1\), as we now need to compute the maximal eigenvalue of a matrix valued Fourier series (which is trivial only in the case of a \(1\times 1\) matrix).
+Nonetheless, we conjecture that for any \(K \geq 1\), similar to the case \(K=1\), the maximum is achieved at \(t=0\): Fig.\ \ref{fig:fourierMaxK} shows the function \(\lambda_{\max} \big( F_K(t) \big)\) for the values \(K = 2\) and \(K=4\), providing numerical evidence of the conjecture that the maximum is indeed achieved at \(t=0.\) The graphs for higher values of \(K\) are visually indistinguishable, though the maximum gets closer and closer to \(\pi\).

 \begin{remark} In addition, we remark that it is not necessary to prove that the maximum is achieved at \(t=0\).
-It suffices to show as this would directly imply
+It suffices to show \( \lambda_{\max}\big(F_K(0)\big) \longrightarrow \pi, \) as this would directly imply